 Consider though, even if your fairy godmother sent you some caviar-infused La Prairie, how are you going to tightline without a mirror?
-But with a perfectly lighted mirror and a bit of skill, you can look beat with $5 drugstore products.
+But with a perfectly lighted mirror and a bit of skill, you can look beat with $5 drugstore cosmetics.

 So forget the caviar, ask the fairy for a decent mirror (and then point her to this guide – more than she ever wanted to know about choosing a makeup mirror).

 Tabletop Makeup Mirrors: Your Single Best Choice

 If you only have one type (and you shouldn’t – you need four – read on), free-standing tabletop makeup mirrors are the way to go.
 They’re very versatile, and there will be one for every situation.